 Aside from your own assessment, you should also get feedback from other employees.
 Ask an employee’s supervisor and co-workers to gain more knowledge about their performance.
 You can request the employee’s supervisor and co-workers to answer a peer performance evaluation sheet.
 This is a great way to know more about the work attitude and behaviour of the employee.

-As we’re nearing the end of 2018… you may wish to start of 2019 with employee performance reviews.
-Using the tips above, you can ensure that you’re prepared and can make sure EVERYONE is on the same page and ready for an AWESOME year ahead!
+Using the tips above, you can ensure you’re prepared and can make sure everyone is on the same page.